Monthly Feature Story-March 2018-Doll Festival(Hina-matsuri)

-Now it is also common for young girls to celebrate the doll festival by holding parties, enjoying such treats as multi-colored rice cracker coated with sugar, and sushi rice topped with colorful ingredients.
+Now it is also common for young girls to celebrate by holding parties, enjoying treats, such as multi-colored rice crackers coated with sugar, and sushi rice topped with colorful ingredients.

 Who buys them and when?

-A girl’s maternal grandparents usually buy them for their granddaughter after she is born.
+A girl’s maternal grandparents usually buy them for her.

-In January and February these dolls are splendidly displayed for sale in department stores and shops for dolls.
+In January and February these dolls are splendidly displayed for sale in department stores and doll shops.